Executive Director / Karen Hildebrand

 Community Services Manager / Victoria Martinez

-Victoria Martinez joined the Crisis Center team in November 2016 as a Community Service Manager and holds a Bachelor of Arts from the University of Texas at El Paso.
+Victoria Martinez joined the Crisis Center of West Texas team in November 2016 as a Community Service Manager, and holds a Bachelor of Arts from the University of Texas at El Paso.
 Martinez, originally from El Paso, is bilingual and brings creativity as well as experience in working with survivors of domestic violence to the team.